RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1np9hz9/turns_out_trumps_own_team_messed_up_un_escalator/nfxhayp/

 A technology machine for walking that White House does not grasp.
-A reading machine for messagibg that the White House does not grasp.
+A reading machine for messaging that the White House does not grasp.
 Media ecology comprehension is not optional.
 Avery person age 12 to age 120 needs urgent remedial education.
 People are not even self-aware of their own mindsets.
 A 79 year old man lashing out at machines.  ... ... ...
 “Technopoly is a state of culture.
 It is also a state of mind.
 It consists in the deification of technology, which means that the culture seeks its authorization in technology, finds its satisfactions in technology, and takes its orders from technology.” ― Neil Postman, Technopoly: The Surrender of Culture to Technology, year 1992

 https://old.reddit.com/r/politics/comments/1np9hz9/turns_out_trumps_own_team_messed_up_un_escalator/nfxj868/